Bullous Disease of Diabetes Workup

 Surrounding epidermis does not show significant change; however, rare reports describe associated spongiosis and degenerative keratinocytic pallor.
 Acantholysis is absent.
 Dermal changes (eg, capillary wall thickening, dermal sclerosis) may reflect the patient's underlying diabetes mellitus (see the image below).
 Caterpillar bodies typical of porphyria have been reported in lesions of bullous disease of diabetes.

+Bullous disease of diabetes (bullosis diabeticorum).
 High-power view of the dermis beneath the blister showing capillary wall thickening (hematoxylin and eosin stain).
-Kramer DW.
-Early or warning signs of impending gangrene in diabetes.
-Med J Rec.
-1930;132:338-42.